Universally Recommended Vaccinations: Provider Assessment & Feedback

 Summary of Task Force Recommendations & Findings

-These findings were based on a systematic review of all available studies, conducted on behalf of the Task Force by a team of specialists in systematic review methods, and in research, practice and policy related to tobacco use.
+These updated results were based on a recent systematic review of available studies, by a team of specialists in systematic review methods, and experts in research, practice and policy related to vaccinations to prevent diseases.

 The findings and conclusions on this page are those of the Community Preventive Services Task Force and do not necessarily represent those of CDC.

 The content of publications of the Guide to Community Preventive Services is in the public domain.
 Citation as to source, however, is appreciated.
 Sample citation: Guide to Community Preventive Services.
-Increasing tobacco use cessation: provider feedback & assessment. www.thecommunityguide.org/tobacco/cessation/providerassessment.html.
+Universally recommended vaccinations: provider assessment & feedback (abbreviated). www.thecommunityguide.org/vaccines/universally/providerassessment.html.
 Last updated: MM/DD/YYYY.

 - Content source: The Guide to Community Preventive Services